Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Training

-Higher resolutions of the environment will make the sequential task allocation process very long and the exhaustive search has a time complexity of $\mathcal{O}(n!)$.
-To efficiently sample enough examples for training, we use a \textit{centralized greedy algorithm} as an expert algorithm, with the aim of obtaining a near-optimal solution.
-Note that although the method is centralized, the environment is still partly observable for the agents.
-This setting is based on the fact that if one target is not in any of the agent's field of view, by no means the entire multi-agent system can know the existence of that target.
+\textbf{Training phase:} At higher resolutions of grid world, the computation complexity of task allocation increases, with the exhaustive search having a time complexity of $\mathcal{O}(n!)$.
+To efficiently sample enough examples for training, we use a centralized greedy algorithm as the expert algorithm, with the aim of obtaining a near-optimal solution.
+In this setting, however, targets that are not seen by any robots are excluded from allocation.
+This setting is based on the fact that if a target is not in the field of view of any of the robots, then by no means can the entire multi-robot system know of the existence of that target.
+The dataset is divided into a training set (80\%) and a validating set (20\%).
+During inference, we use a different set of maps and configurations.

+The model is trained in a supervised learning paradigm, using Mean Square Error (MSE) as the loss function.
+We perform training and inference on a 32-core A100-40GB GPU node.
+The loss is defined as

+where, $\mathcal{G}_\theta$ is the model, which takes the gridworld $E$ as input and predicts the target for robot $i$; $\tau_i$ is the expected target assigned to robot $i$.